redhat-openstack/website/source/documentation/using-rdo-on-trystack.html.md

     ssh root@<public IP address>

-Alternatively, ensure that the key has the correct permissions and then explicitly provide it to the SSH client comment when connecting:
+If you generated a new keypair in the last step, ensure that the key has the correct permissions and then explicitly provide it to the SSH client comment when connecting:

     chmod 600 <key file>
     ssh -i <key file> root@<public IP address>